FPGAwars/icezum/README.md

 ### V1.1

  * **2016/04/20**: In paralell with the V1.0K version, Eladio started to work on the V1.1, which is the one that will be manufactured for the backers.
-As there were still no Kicad version when Eladio started, It is being designed in Altium and will be migrated to Kicad as the V1.1K version
+As there were still no Kicad version when Eladio started, It is being designed in Altium and will be migrated later to Kicad as the V1.1K version

  TODO